 Now, it’s time to make your clothing business a reality by giving it a name.
 While you don’t necessarily have to keep this name forever, it can be extremely costly to re-brand.
-So definitely use these tips when you’re thinking about what you’re going to name your store.
+So definitely use these tips when you’re thinking about what you’re going to name your online store.

 You want to stand out from the crowd, so make sure you choose an original name.
 Go back and visit your ideal customer.
 What do they care about?
 Can you tie that into your brand name?
 Tap into the emotional and aspirational aspect of your ecommerce business to help you come up with a unique name.

 Once you’ve put together some ideas that are unique and personable, the next tip is to make sure people will remember it.
 Of course, you don’t want to be remembered for the wrong reasons.
-So this is another opportunity to reach out to your network and get feedback on your ideas.
+So this is another opportunity to reach out to your network and get feedback on your ways.
 That way, if there’s something you didn’t account for, such as how your name might translate to an audience in another country, you can change it now before you’ve made any investments.

 Even if you’ve come up with the perfect, most awesome name for your store, you can’t do anything with it if it’s not available.
-Check for trademarks, domain name availability, existing social media handles and more to ensure you can proceed with your business name.
+Check for trademarks, domain name availability, existing social media handles, and more to ensure you can proceed with your business name.

 This is where your products come to life.
 Because even if you’re making everything yourself, you still need supplies.
 And you want to make sure you’re balancing the quality of the supplies with your budget.